 Income Statement Comparison

-The following table presents a comparison of key income metrics for Ur-Energy Inc. and NexGen Energy Ltd. for the most recent fiscal year, allowing investors to evaluate their financial performance.
+The following table presents a comparison of the most recent income statements for Ur-Energy Inc. (URG) and NexGen Energy Ltd. (NXE), highlighting key financial metrics.

 MetricUr-Energy Inc. (URG)NexGen Energy Ltd. (NXE)